vigneshsweekaran/vigneshsweekaran.github.io/content/tomcat/tutorials/how-to-manually-deploy-java-application-to-tomcat.md

 sudo systemctl restart tomcat9
 ```

-Now go to you browser and type http://your-ip-address:8080/manager you will see the tomcat manager GUI
+Now go to you browser and type http://your-ip-address:8080/manager enter username and password, you will see the tomcat manager GUI

 ![tomcat](/content/tomcat/tutorials/images/manually-deploy-app/tomcat-manager-gui.png)